quantumiracle/UPESI/README.md

 Code for paper [Not Only Domain Randomization: Universal Policy with Embedding System Identification](https://arxiv.org/abs/2109.13438).

  ## Installation
  This repo uses the same environment named [robolite](https://github.com/quantumiracle/robolite), which is a modified verison of robosuite to support **domain randomisation** and **inverse kinematics (IK)**.
 Our modified environment is also used in [another project](https://github.com/quantumiracle/Robotic_Door_Opening_with_Tactile_Simulation).
-To install this environment, just to go to [robolite](https://github.com/quantumiracle/robolite) and clone it, then:
+To install this environment, just to go to [robolite](https://github.com/quantumiracle/robolite) and clone it, then in the cloned folder (./robolite):
  ```
 pip install -r requirements.txt
 pip install -e .